tretegg/Arduino-Controller-Monitor/README.md

 ## Architecture Stack

-This project is separated into three distinct layers to cleanly decouple the hardware logic from the user interface.
+This project is separated into three distinct layers to control the hardware from a user interface.

 * **Frontend (SvelteKit + Tailwind CSS + Chart.js):** Reactive web dashboard that polls the API for live data and provides manual motor override controls.
 * **Backend API (Python + FastAPI + PySerial):** A lightweight gateway server.
 It translates HTTP REST requests from the web into raw Serial byte commands for the Arduino, and vice versa.